StuChapman/IFD-MS-Project-Online-Learning/README.md

 * waste.html - 5 Examples of Waste.
 * nonvalueadd.html - an additional concept that is neither Value nor Waste, but is relevant.
 * eightwastes.html - The eight wastes, as described by Ohno and examples of each.
+* example.html - A step by step example, where the user can select whether steps are Value or Waste.

 **Online Interactive Test** - for the user to consolidate their knowledge against a standard.